smcclab/smc-course/_deliverables/03-lens-performance.md

 2. **Performance of your artefact** at the LENS final concert (we will record the concert).

-## Marking criteria
+## Marking criteria {#marking}

-We will assess your LENS performacnes from the two representations above.
+We will assess your LENS performances from the two representations above.
 The criteria for this mark are:

 Your LENS artefact will be assessed based on the two representations